 All rates expressed in annual percentage yield (APY) unless otherwise stated.

 The 6-year certificate is Evansville Teachers FCU’s longest term and earns at a competitive interest rate alongside the credit union’s other certificates.
 You’ll need at least $1,000 to open an account.
-The penalty for an early withdrawal will equal either $100 or 180 days’ worth of interest, whichever is greater.
+The penalty for an early withdrawal will equal $100, 7 days’ dividends or 180 days’ worth of interest, whichever is greatest.

 ETFCU was founded in 1936 by several teachers in Evansville, Ind. who needed better financial services.
 Today, you can be eligible for Evansville Teachers FCU membership not just as a teacher, but also through select employers or organizations, or a family or household member.
 You may also join by donating $5 to the Mater Dei Friends & Alumni Association.

-The 72-month standard CD is the longest term offered by Third Federal Savings and Loan.
+The 72-month standard CD is the longest term offered by Third Federal Savings & Loan.
 It earns at a competitive rate and requires only $500 to open and start saving.
-The penalty for an early withdrawal from a 72-month CD equals 18 months’ interest.
+The penalty for an early withdrawal from a 72-month CD equals 18 months’ interest, whether earned or not.
+This CD will automatically renew at maturity.

 Third Federal is based in Cleveland, where it was founded back in 1938.

 You can get started with 1st Source Bank’s 6-year CD with just $500.
-The penalty for an early withdrawal is 12 months’ interest earned on the amount withdrawn.
+Accrued interest is added to the principal annually, and the CD will self-renew at maturity.
+The penalty for an early withdrawal is 12 months’ interest that would have been earned on the amount withdrawn.

 1st Source Bank was established back in 1863 in South Bend, Ind.
 It has branches in Florida, Indiana and Michigan.